-Financial Report 2020 For the year ended December 31, 2020
+Financial Report 2021 For the year ended December 31, 2021

-^{} The Company and some of its consolidated subsidiaries whose fiscal year-end date had been March 31 changed the fiscal year-end and consolidated fiscal year-end from March 31 to December 31.
-Accordingly, fiscal year, ended December 31, 2018 included only nine months of operations whereas fiscal years ended December 31, 2019 and 2020 consisted of twelve months.
+- The Company and some of its consolidated subsidiaries whose fiscal year-end date had been March 31 changed the fiscal year-end and consolidated fiscal year-end from March 31 to December 31.
+Accordingly, fiscal year, ended December 31, 2018 included only nine months of operations whereas fiscal years ended December 31, 2019, 2020 and 2021 consisted of twelve months. - From FY2021, the Communications Equipment business is excluded, as this business was transferred to JRC Mobility Inc. January 1, 2021 through an absorption-type company split.